awslabs/mountpoint-s3/doc/SEMANTICS.md

   * Parts successfully appended to an object are visible as the whole (appended) object to other S3 clients.

 `close` also generally completes the upload of the object and reports an error if not successful.
-However, if the file is empty, or if `close` is invoked by a different process than the one that originally opened it - `close` returns immediately, and the upload is only completed asynchronously _after_ the last reference to the file is closed or when a new handle is opened to read/write to the file.
+However, if the file is empty or if `close` is invoked by a different process than the one that originally opened it, `close` returns immediately and the upload is only completed asynchronously _after_ the last reference to the file is closed or when a new handle is opened to read/write to the file.
 These exceptions allow Mountpoint to support common usage patterns seen in tools like `dd`, `touch`, or in shell redirection, that hold multiple references to an open file and keep writing to one after closing another.